marcusgia2505/classsExGameInstructions/docs/Develop.rst

 .. image:: _static/Selectgame.JPG
     :alt:  300px

 Click on the button in the left corner to open the drop down list of your existing games.
-Clicking on a game will open the selected game.
+Clicking on a game will open the selected game in the editing mode.

 Game
 ~~~~~

-By clicking on *game*, a dropdown menu will open.
+By clicking on *game*, a dropdown menu will open, which shows up to four possible options.
+The number of options can be reduced if you do not own the game.
+Then, e.g. you cannot delete the game.

 .. image:: _static/Game.JPG
     :alt:  300px

 Game settings
-	Clicking on game settings lets you change the name of the game and lets you specify whether you would like it to be public or not.
+	Clicking on game settings, a new screen appears.
+On this screen you can change the name of the game and lets you specify whether you would like it to be public or not.
 By default, all games are public.
 This function is also available in the Overview on the Starting Screen.
 Also, you can provide additional information on your game.
 You can classify your game and provide information on the content and additional comments.
 This information can be accessed by other users and provides them with more details on your game.

+	.. |pic_setting| image:: _static/pic/setting.png
+                            :width: 15px

 Copy game
 	The currently selected game is copied and can then be edited and adapted.